mat-sz/nailit/README.md

 # nailIt

 Easily generate thumbnails on the client-side.
 Works well with React.
+TypeScript is supported.

 ## Why?